Even the best health professionals need adequate resources and facilities to do their jobs effectively.

 Alongside 2018 Nobel Peace Prize winner, Nadia Murad, USFC is committed to ensuring access to high-quality healthcare in the Sinjar region.
 Together we’ve rehabilitated an emergency operating room and we are currently working on the construction of an extensive, general hospital for the local community in the aftermath of ISIS.

 In answer to the crisis of the medical system in the country, USFC is rehabilitating the JFK Memorial Hospital in Monrovia by upgrading the pediatric surgery unit and renovating general facilities including operating rooms and recovery rooms.

 A significant number of our young patients come from rural areas, far from hospitals and modern medical facilities.
 Without the financial resources for medical expenses, transportation and accommodation in the area, families often resolve to forego treatment.
 To overcome these financial and geographical barriers, USFC has built Children’s Pavilions in Cambodia, Afghanistan, Mozambique, Senegal and Vietnam to house and care for patients and their families prior to surgery and through recovery.

 In addition to building and renovating medical facilities, USFC sends medical equipment and supplies within our network to guarantee that they all comply with international norms.
 This ensures that medical teams are able to operate successfully in their home countries.

-- Transferred 46 tons of equipment and supplies including medicine, technology, compresses, syringes and other urgently needed goods.
+- Transferred 17 tons and 175 cubic feet of equipment and supplies including medicine, technology, compresses, syringes and other urgently needed goods.